pymupdf/PyMuPDF-Utilities/jupyter-notebooks/README.md

 # PyMuPDF JUPYTER Notebooks

 These are scripts that explain basic usage of PyMuPDF using jupyter notebook features.
+Just click on one of the `.ipynb` files to see its fully rendered session!

-Over time this script collection should be extended.
+Over time this script collection will be extended.
 Your contribution is very welcome!

 ## Example Files
 * `1page.pdf` - 1-pager PDF used as a test file by several notebooks